 |Gusto Plan||Per Month Fee||Additional Per Employee|

-If you neglected your books for up to two years, you can add Catch Up bookkeeping to any standard Bench plan.
+If you neglected your books for up to two years, you can add Historical bookkeeping to any standard Bench plan.

-With Catch Up bookkeeping, your bookkeeper will get your books back on track by helping you gather your documents, reconcile bank accounts, collect old W-9s and W-2s, then send your documents to your CPA.
+With Historical bookkeeping, your bookkeeper will get your books back on track by helping you gather your documents, reconcile bank accounts, collect old W-9s and W-2s, then send your documents to your CPA.

 BenchRetro is available for businesses who have over two years’ worth of overdue books.
 For each year of overdue books, BenchRetro provides a Year End Financial Package so that your business can file overdue taxes and apply for loans.
 Each BenchRetro plan is custom, so you’ll have to book a free consultation to work out a payment plan.

 Specialized bookkeeping is necessary if your business requires property tracking, third party revenue collection, or cash revenue and cash expense tracking.
-Specialized bookkeeping costs an extra $100 per month in addition to your standard plan.
+Specialized bookkeeping starts at $100 per month in addition to your standard plan.

 Bench’s software integrates with popular payment processors including Stripe, Square, Shopify, PayPal, and Amazon.
 When you integrate your Bench account with a payment processor, all of your transactions will automatically sync to Bench.

 Relative to most bookkeeping services, Bench is affordable.
-On average, bookkeeping services will cost between $200 to $400 per month.
+On average, bookkeeping pricing packages will cost between $200 to $400 per month.

-But starting at only $149 per month, Bench gives you a comprehensive but no-frills bookkeeping service for less than the competition.
+Until mid-2021, Bench was one of the lowest cost online bookkeeping services.
+Though their base pricing has creeped up, Bench still gives you a comprehensive but no-frills bookkeeping service for less than most.
 If you can get by with basic bookkeeping, then Bench is an excellent option.

 The Bench app has proven to be helpful to business owners that are constantly on the go.
 It allows you to view financials and message your bookkeeper at any moment.

-The app is a great tool to have on hand when making purchases, as you can check in on your top expenses and get a good overall picture of your financial position.
+The app is a great tool to have on hand when making purchases as you can scan receipts and simplify your expense reporting process.

 Where Bench Falls Short